sdumaru/MSCS532_Assignment4/README.md

-# HEAP DATA STRUCTURES AND PRIORITY QUEUE: IMPLEMENTATION, ANALYSIS AND APPLICATIONS
+# MSCS532_Assignment4
+Assignment 4 of MSCS 532 course

+## Heap Data Structures and Priority Queue: Implementation, Analysis AND Applications
-This repository explores the implementation of heap data structures, including Heapsort and priority queues.
+This assignment explores the implementation of heap data structures, including Heapsort and priority queues.
 The aim is to analyze the performance of Heapsort and to design a priority queue using a min-heap for task scheduling.

 ## Files
 - 'heap_sort.py' : Python implementation of Heapsort using a max-heap.